Master Theses Supervision

 Accurate object classification and position estimation is a crucial part for executing autonomous pick-and-place operations by a robot and can be realized using RGB-D sensors becoming increasingly available for use in industrial applications.
 In this master thesis project we present a novel unified framework for object detection and classification using a combination of point cloud processing and deep learning techniques.
 The proposed model uses two streams that recognize objects on RGB and depth data separately and combines the two in later stages to classify objects.
 Experimental evaluation of the proposed model including classification accuracy comparison with previous works demonstrates its effectiveness and efficiency, making the model suitable for real-time applications.
 The experiments performed on the publicly available Washington RGB-D object dataset show that the proposed framework has 98% fewer parameters compared to the state-of-the-art multimodel neural networks with the cost of approximately 5% drop in accuracy.

-MSc in Robotics thesis projects 2017
+Master thesis projects 2017

 Intuitive Teleoperation of 6-DoF Universal Robots Manipulators in Constrained Workspace using Nonlinear Model Predictive Control

-Student: Tasbolat Taynyazov
+Tasbolat Taynyazov

 Supervisor: Dr. Almas Shintemirov

-Co-supervisor: Dr. Matteo Rubagotti
+Co-Supervisor: Dr. Matteo Rubagotti

 Abstract